letsobserve/letsobserve.github.io/README.md

 # letsobserve.github.io

-This is a trial website for observation
+This is a website for Observation

+Coded soley by Jordan Hewett